reemzzzz/reemzzzz/README.md

 **Software Engineer | Full-stack Development & AI/ML**

-Final year **Computer and Communications Engineering** student at Alexandria University, driven by a passion for innovation and problem-solving.
+ **Computer and Communications Engineering** fresh graduate at Alexandria University, driven by a passion for innovation and problem-solving.

 I specialize in building innovative web applications using **JavaScript, React, and Python**, and exploring the power of **Machine Learning** for real-world problems.